 Managing high uric acid doesn’t always require medication, simple lifestyle changes can make a big difference.
 If you’re experiencing signs of high uric acid, adopting healthier habits can help regulate levels and prevent complications like gout and kidney issues.

-1. Stay Hydrated - Drinking 2-3 liters of water daily helps flush excess uric acid through the kidneys.
+Drinking 2-3 liters of water daily helps flush excess uric acid through the kidneys.
 Hydrating with coconut water, herbal teas, and lemon water further supports detoxification.

-2. Eat a Balanced Diet - Include low-purine foods like cherries, apples, leafy greens, whole grains, and low-fat dairy.
+Include low-purine foods like cherries, apples, leafy greens, whole grains, and low-fat dairy.
 These foods help neutralize uric acid and reduce inflammation.
 Avoid red meat, shellfish, sugary drinks, and processed foods.

-3. Exercise Regularly - Maintaining a healthy weight reduces uric acid levels.
+Maintaining a healthy weight reduces uric acid levels.
 Low-impact exercises like walking, yoga, and swimming improve circulation and metabolism without straining the joints.

-4. Limit Alcohol and Sugar - Alcohol, especially beer and spirits, and sugary drinks increase uric acid production and should be avoided.
+Alcohol, especially beer and spirits, and sugary drinks increase uric acid production and should be avoided.

-5. Try Natural Remedies - Lemon water, apple cider vinegar, and herbal teas (ginger, dandelion) support kidney function and help maintain uric acid balance.
+Lemon water, apple cider vinegar, and herbal teas (ginger, dandelion) support kidney function and help maintain uric acid balance.

 Staying hydrated, eating wisely, and staying active are key to reducing uric acid naturally.
 (Source)